-There are two specific vaccination sites within the constituency where you can receive your vaccine: St Mary's Church Hall, 1 London Road, Swanley and Sevenoaks Pharmacy, Dartford Road, Sevenoaks.
+There are currently two specific vaccination sites within the constituency where you can receive your vaccine: St Mary's Church Hall, 1 London Road, Swanley and Sevenoaks Pharmacy, Dartford Road, Sevenoaks.
 To check availability please visit: https://www.kentandmedwayccg.nhs.uk/your-health/coronavirus/covid19vacc… - PLEASE NOTE - appointments are opening all the time - do check each day as you may be able to get a sooner appointment.
 The system will let you check without cancelling a later appointment (if you already have one booked) Also, some individual doctors surgeries are also providing vaccinations - please see below.
-This weekend on Sunday 23 January there will also be a walk-in situated at Bligh's Meadow, Sevenoaks (see below)

 St Mary's Church Hall, 1 London Road, Swanley

 - Bookable appointments available for those aged 5 and over on the National Booking Service or by phoning 119

 - Monday 18 April: 9am – 2pm

 They will be administering Pfizer or Moderna vaccine.

 Sevenoaks Pharmacy 42 Dartford Rd, Sevenoaks TN13 3TQ